 The Turbulent and Assertive traits underpin all others.
 They point to one’s emotional stability and comfort with oneself.
 They describe how confident people are in the things they do and decide.
 Those who test as more turbulent individuals are self-conscious, driven and perfectionistic.
 Their assertive cousins are calmer and more relaxed.
 They feel more self-assured about what they do and about the things they decide.

-Percentage of Turbulent (more purple) to Assertive (less purple).
+Turbulent (more purple) vs. Assertive (less purple)

 States and Regions: